enkunove/CRM-sample/CRM_client/README.md

-# CRM Client Program - Flutter
+# ERP Client Program - Flutter

 This project is a client application built using Flutter for a CRM (Customer Relationship Management) system.
 It allows users to interact with the CRM backend, providing functionalities such as managing customer data, subscriptions, and various other administrative tasks.